jdx/mise/docs/dev-tools/backends/aqua.md

 If all else fails, you can disable aqua entirely with [`MISE_DISABLE_BACKENDS=aqua`](/configuration/settings.html#disable_backends).

-Currently aqua plugins don't support setting environment variables or doing more than simply downloading binaries though (and I'm not sure this functionality would ever get added), so some tools will likely always require plugins like asdf/vfox.
+Currently aqua tools don't support setting environment variables or doing more than simply downloading binaries though (and I'm not sure this functionality would ever get added), so some tools will likely always require plugins like asdf/vfox.